 - The evaluation of the care received by people with a primary diagnosis of schizophrenia compounded depression, substance misuse or specific problematic behaviours such as fire setting or aggression.

 - Evaluating the management of problems associated with interventions for schizophrenia or chronic/severe mental illness, such as the adverse effects of medications prescribed.

 - Collating the best evidence of the effects of approaches and interventions for people with serious mental illnesses and their carers.

 - We have undertaken reviews of diagnostic tests relevant to people with schizophrenia.

 The information published on this website is relevant to clinicians, researchers and informational professionals interested in systematic reviews.
-The site also contains plain language summaries of each published review which may be of interest to people with serious mental illness and their carers.

 The information on the CSzG website is not meant to replace the advice of a health professional.